Digital Agent has a variety of content types available to users. Think of these content types as pre-made templates. You can create:

 You might use this field if you’re recreating/republishing an article that’s been previously published elsewhere.
 By entering the original URL into this field, it makes sure the SEO analytics is properly directed to the original source.

 In the ‘My Profile’ section, you can update your personal information that’s displayed on your site (bio, headshot, contact information, job title, etc.).
 You can also add Team members that are connected with your business.

 This section has the following sections:

 Note: The results that load in this field are pre-loaded by Veriday.
 If your designation doesn’t come up, contact firstname.lastname@example.org.

 Note: Each of these fields has an ‘Extension’ field next to it.

-You should only use this section if your site is set up to be Team site.
+You should only use this section if your site is set up to be a Team site.
 For information, reach out to email@example.com.

 This section contains information about your firm’s physical location.
-You will see this information populated in your footer block and “Contact” page (with a Google map view).
+You'll see this information populated in your footer block and “Contact” page (with a Google map view).
 At this time, you do not have the ability to edit and update the information in this section yourself.
 If your firm has changed addresses, please contact firstname.lastname@example.org.
 Canada Life administrators will make the change your behalf.